 - (2) A criminal court protective order to prevent acts of violence, threats, stalking, sexual abuse, and harassment;

-- (3) Notice to victim on disposition of case;
+- (3) Notice to the victim on the disposition of the case;

 - (4) Booking defendant within one week of sentencing;

-- (5) Defendant pays a fee of $500, but court may waive fee if there is no ability to pay.
+- (5) The defendant pays a fee of $500, but the court may waive the fee if there is no ability to pay.

-Again, the BIP program is intensive and you must meet once a week for a 2-hour class for 18 months.
-You are only allowed 3 missed classes and only then for good cause.
+Again, the BIP program is intensive, and you must meet once a week for a 2-hour class for 18 months.
+You are only allowed three missed classes, and only then for a good cause.
 Obviously, you are expected to attend classes sober and not under the influence of alcohol or drugs.

 There are periodic progress reports and a final evaluation.
 You will be asked to sign a confidentiality agreement stating you can't disclose information you learned through the program.
 Finally, you will be required to show proof of progress in the form of a letter from the program counselor.